-The Awty International School is the only school in Houston accredited by the French Ministry of Education and confers the French Baccalaureate Diploma in addition to the International Baccalaureate Diploma.
-Families relocating to Houston from other French accredited schools may apply for admission.
-(To search French accredited schools outside of France, click here.)
-As Awty is an independent school, admission is selective – not guaranteed – and families must follow a standard application process.
+The Awty International School is accredited by the French Ministry of Education and confers the French Baccalaureate Diploma in addition to the International Baccalaureate Diploma.
+Families must select a program of study at the time of application.
+As Awty is an independent school, admission is selective— not guaranteed—and families must follow a standard application process.
 Students are admitted based on availability of openings and the criteria outlined above.

 In shaping classes and admitting students, among qualified applicants, the Awty Admissions Committee gives special attention and consideration to applicants from various constituencies: